• Skip to primary navigation

 the Choir is not singing following Christmas and Easter, as well as during the

-months of June, July and August. - Provide and coordinate music at all special services, including Weddings and
+7. Provide and coordinate music at all special services, including Weddings and

 Funerals held within the Church if requested.
 (Fees paid by the families.)
 The